apple/swift-protobuf/Documentation/API.md

   func jsonString() throws -> String init(jsonString: String) throws

-  // Messages can be serialized or deserialized to Protobuf text format: func serializedText() -> String init(serializedText: String) throws
+  // Messages can be serialized or deserialized to Protobuf TextFormat: func textFormatString() -> String init(textFormatString: String) throws

   // These are the generated methods used internally by the
   // serialization and deserialization mechanisms.